aerospike/aerospike-client-nodejs/examples/README.md

 ## Setup

+To use the examples, you will need to install the `aerospike` module into the `examples` directory.

-From the current directory, you should be able to run the following to install the client:
+From the `examples` directory, run the following to install the module:

-	$ npm install ../../
+	$ npm install ../

 ## Usage